 This field must have exactly 15 characters.
 Do not omit leading zeroes.
-Note particularly that the longitude requires three digits for the minutes.
+Note particularly that the longitude requires three digits for the minutes and thus occupies one more position than the latitude.

 Ringing schemes should continue to use their own traditional system for rounding or truncating co-ordinates.
 Co-ordinates should be given to as high a degree of accuracy as possible and appropriate but it is recognised that, often, the nearest minute of longitude or latitude will be appropriate.
-Analysts should note that co-ordinates in 1969 EURING code were stored to the nearest tenth of a degree only (and this may have been truncated or rounded).
+Analysts should note that coordinates in 1969 EURING code were stored to the nearest tenth of a degree only (and this may have been truncated or rounded).
 Any records converted from 1969 code will have this further measure of uncertainty.
 The co-ordinate datum system is WGS 84.

-Latitude:

-North and South co-ordinates are given in:

-Quadrant North is + and South is - (1 character).

-Degrees in the range from 0 to 90 (2 characters).

-Minutes in the range from 0 to 59 (2 characters).

-Seconds in the range from 0 to 59 (2 characters).

-Longitude:

-East and West co-ordinates are given in:

-Quadrant East is + and West is - (1 character).

-Degrees in the range from 0 to 180 (3 characters).

-Minutes in the range from 0 to 59 2 characters).

-Seconds in the range from 0 to 59 (2 characters).
+The field is formatted thus:

+ABBCCDDWXXXYYZZ where ABBCCDD represents the latitude and WXXXYYZZ the longitude:

+Latitude A Hemisphere North is + and South is - (1 character).
+BB Degrees in the range from 0 to 90 (2 characters).
+CC Minutes in the range from 0 to 59 (2 characters).
+DD Seconds in the range from 0 to 59 (2 characters).
+Longitude W Hemisphere East is + and West is - (1 character).
+XXX Degrees in the range from 0 to 180 (note 3 characters).
+YY Minutes in the range from 0 to 59 2 characters).
+ZZ Seconds in the range from 0 to 59 (2 characters).